Reusing Overtrained Language Models Saturates Scaling: Extensions and Limitations

 The straightforward functional form that satisfies the Chinchilla-style scaling law is:

 which is also consistent with the conditions (power-law ansatz) imposed in Section \ref{sec:formulation}.

 \textbf{Fitting the joint scaling law.} We conduct experiments with base models of sizes 15 million (M), 44M, 0.1B, 0.2B, 0.5B and 1B, training them with different numbers of first and second-stage tokens as in Section \ref{sec:data}.
 To fit the joint scaling law, we use the same fitting procedure as in Section \ref{sec:data}, additionally taking $N$ as an additional variable.
-In the left panel of Figure \ref{fig:valid}, we show that the formula fits the data well for CPT on code, and the goodness-of-fit to the validation data points also shows that it can be extrapolated to larger model and dataset sizes.
+In the left panel of Figure \ref{fig:valid}, we show that the formula fits the data well for CPT on code.
 See Table \ref{tab:param} in Appendix \ref{app:joint} for the fitted coefficients.
 In the same Appendix, we further extend our results to model growth where model sizes increase.

+The joint scaling law allows us to extrapolate performance to models and datasets larger than those studied experimentally (Figure \ref{fig:d1_dependence}, middle panel).
+We show in Appendix \ref{app:extrapolate} with a specific example how it can be used to predict the performance of larger models and datasets.
+We can further study the compute optimality of CPT and model growth using the joint scaling law, as shown in Appendix \ref{app:compute}.